-Clear Estimates provides some shortcuts for filling in these boxes, which you can read about here: Report Text Shortcut Buttons
+If you open your part using the grey edit button, you’ll shortcuts for filling in the report text.
+You can read about those here: Report Text Shortcut Buttons

-The text that is written in the "Description" box in the "Adjust Part" tool will not be printed on the reports.
+The text that is written in the "Description" box at the top of the "Adjust Part" tool will not be printed on the reports.
 This description is for internal use, to make sure you can find the parts you are looking for.

-(You can always copy/paste the description into the "Formal Text" box, if you do want the description to be printed on the formal report.)
+(You can always click the “description” shortcut button in your formal text, if you do want the description to be printed on the formal report.)

 The reason there is a text box for each of these reports is so that you can completely customize the way line items display on each report.
 This way, you can have different text show up on each report for the same item.